atikul-islam-sajib/Software/README.md

 ======================== For 9 ========================

 Integrated Development Environment(IDE): I used anaconda and jupyter notebook and Specially Google Colab Pro as my IDE.
-My favourite shortcut is: write first few words and hit tab.
+My favourite shortcut is: write first few words and hit tab, Easy links to documentation, Plotting in notebooks, and IPython Magic – Timing.

 ======================== For 11 ========================

-Functinal Programming:
+Functinal Programming: Functional programming (FP) is an approach to software development that uses pure functions to create maintainable software.
+In other words, building programs by applying and composing functions.

 I used some of the given functinal programming concept on my codebase.
 Some of points are implemented in functional_programming.ipynb.
 The link is given below: